Danay-ops/PythonProfessionalCourse/README.md

-## Here I add the tasks I have solved from the course
+## Here I add the tasks I have solved from the course Python for Professional

 ### Every task has name of tasks.
 Symbol * means high level of task